Five Phases of a Gap Analysis

 Phase V: Complete Final Deliverables

-The last phase of a gap analysis involves making any final documentations to the gap analysis report; providing short, medium, and long-term recommendations; and conducting a formal gap analysis review meeting.
+The last phase of a gap analysis involves making any final documentation to the gap analysis report; providing short, medium, and long-term recommendations; and conducting a formal gap analysis review meeting.
 During this phase, the gap analysis project is formally closed and the organization presumably start working on some of the items identified during the gap analysis.

 A gap analysis is one of the most valuable tools described by ITIL.
 When conducting a gap analysis, following a logical, phased approach results in usable deliverables that help the organization achieve its vision.